ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_umbrella.md

     ![](/images/Umbrella_SDWAN_2/57_xad.PNG)

-    vCenter (accessible via the bookmark or 10.2.1.50/ui and the credentials provided for your POD) can also be used to console to the AD PC
+    vCenter (accessible via the bookmark or 10.2.1.50/ui if connected to the GHI DC and 10.1.1.50/ui if connected to the SJC DC and the credentials provided for your POD) can also be used to console to the AD PC

 2. Depending on the connection method, you may need to enter credentials again to log in to the AD PC.
 Please enter the credentials shown below, if prompted